-The survey of the designated transmitter site was commissioned by the Commission for Communications Regulation (ComReg) as part of its Programme of Measurement of Non-Ionising Radiation Emissions.
-The purpose of the survey was to assess whether non-ionising radiation emissions (occurring within the radio frequency part of the electromagnetic spectrum) from the site were compliant with the limits for general public exposure specified in the guidelines1 published by the International Commission on Non-Ionizing Radiation Protection (ICNIRP).
-Compliance with the ICNIRP limits is a condition of a General Authorisation for the provision of an electronic communications network and/or service (e.g. mobile phone and broadcasting networks) as well as of various Wireless Telegraphy licences (in respect of transmitting stations) issued by ComReg.
+The survey of the designated transmitter site ("Designated Site") was commissioned by ComReg as part of its Programme of Measurement of Non-Ionising Radiation.
+The purpose of the survey was to assess whether NIR (occurring within the radio frequency part of the electromagnetic spectrum) from the Designated Site complied with the limits for general public exposure specified in the guidelines published by ICNIRP ("ICNIRP Public Exposure Limits").1

+Compliance with the ICNIRP Public Exposure Limits is a condition of a General Authorisation for the provision of an electronic communications network/service (e.g. mobile phone and broadcasting networks) as well as of various Wireless Telegraphy licences (in respect of transmitting stations) issued by ComReg.